-The MDAX® Index measures the performance of 50 medium-sized German companies primarily active in Germany as well as foreign companies from traditional industries.
-These companies are listed in the Prime Standard of the Frankfurt Stock Exchange and follow the 30 DAX® securities by free-float market capitalisation and trading volume.
-The weighting of the index members is determined by the free-float market capitalisation with a cap of 10 percent.
-The free-float market capitalisation is the total value of all shares of a company in free circulation.
-The index is reviewed and adjusted annually.
-Extraordinary adjustments may implemented with the quarterly reweighting.
-Further details on the Underlying Index (including its components) are available on the website of the index provider at http://www.dax-indices.com.
+The STOXX[®] Europe Mid 200 Index measures the performance of the 200 medium-sized equities, by free-float market capitalisation, included in the STOXX[®] Europe 600 Index.
+This index includes companies from 18 developed European countries.
+The free-float market capitalisation is the market value of all shares of a company in free circulation available at any time.
+The index is reweighted quarterly, and its components are weighted according to the free-float market capitalisation and limited to 20 percent in order to maintain diversity.
+Further details on the Underlying Index (including its components) are available on the website of the index provider at www.stoxx.com.